 If you loved A Man Called Ove and Eleanor Oliphant Is Completely Fine you’ll love this lovely book.

-79 years old Missy is leading a solitary life in the family home where once her husband and children had lived.
+The Love Story of Missy Carmichael follows 79 years old Missy is leading a solitary life in the family home where once her husband and children had lived.
 Now that they are all gone, she feels the stillness is haunting her.
-Until, she meets the lovely Angela and her son Otis.
-Subsequently, Sylvie and Bobby.

-charming uplifting story that shows how friends and community can be life-changing.
+This unexpected friendship gives Missy a new life and a family.
+A charming uplifting story that shows how friends and community can be life-changing.

 BUY NOW ON AMAZON | LISTEN FREE ON AUDIBLE